ycrc/ycrc.github.io/docs/clusters/hopper.md

 PIs are also required to conduct a quarterly review of user accounts on their projects.
 Failure to complete the review by the due date will result deactivation of the project (inability to submit jobs or access data for the project) until the review is complete.

+Projects will also be deactivated if their expiration date has elapsed (if applicable) or otherwise at the PI's discretion.

 Email us at [research.computing@yale.edu](mailto:research.computing@yale.edu) to inquire about using Hopper.

 ### Accounts

 All accounts must be associated with an active project and approved by projects' PIs.

 Accounts will be deactivated when any of the following occurs:

 - Account is no longer associated with any active projects
 - Account is inactive for more than one year
 - Owner leaves the university
 - Owner fails to renew required training

 Before using Hopper, all users must successfully complete the a training program which includes NIST 800-171 and HIPAA training.
 Once the associated PI approves the account, the user will get an email prompt to the training.
+All users must complete the full training program, regardless of the risk classification of their data, but they will not be required to retake any training that is up-to-date (e.g. HIPAA training).
 Users can take the training in advance if desired via the button below.
 This training must be renewed annually.